Question 1: Which of the following parameters is the most important factor to boost a pharmacy’s sales and profit?

 Answer: A

 Hydrochlorothiazide increases uric acid levels.
 High uric acid levels is associated with gout attacks.
-This patient has to be checked by a doctor to recommend a drug to lower uric acid levels, manage gout symptoms, and to change hydrochlorothiazide with another antihypertensive drug which does not increase uric acid levels.
+This patient has to be checked by a doctor to recommend a drug to lower uric acid levels, manage gout symptoms, and to change hydrochlorothiazide with another antihypertensive drug that does not increase uric acid levels.
 Losartan is one such drug with a uricosuric effect.

 Question 5: JT is a 29-year-old female who smokes 4 cigarettes in a day.
 She does not have epilepsy or psychosis.
 She recently underwent a lower jaw surgery for cosmetic enhancement.
 What is the best recommendation for JT for her to quit smoking?